Online Bachelor of Science in Speech and Hearing Science

 *Some programs may have higher admission requirements.
 You must meet all program requirements to be admitted.

-At the College of Health Solutions, students and faculty research solutions to pressing global health challenges while preparing the health workforce of the future.
-Ongoing partnerships with the medical community offer students access to professional resources and networking opportunities with Mayo Clinic, Banner Health, HonorHealth, Dignity Health and more.
+In the College of Health Solutions, students learn and prepare to become the health workforce of the future.
+Faculty and students also collaborate to research solutions to pressing global health challenges.
+Partnerships with the medical community offer students access to professional resources and networking opportunities with Mayo Clinic, Banner Health, HonorHealth, Dignity Health and more.

 6,500+